tandao0909/hands-on-with-DS/Chapter 13/note.md

 - However, instances located in the same file will still end up close to each other.
 - To avoid this, you can pick multiple files randomly and read them simultaneously, interleaving their records.
 - Then on top of that, you can add a shuffling buffer using the `shuffle()` method.

+### Interleaving Lines from Multiple Files

+- First, suppose you've loaded the California housing dataset, shuffled it (unless it was already shuffled), and split it into a training set, a validation set, and a test set.
+- The you split each set into many CSV files that each look like this (each row contains eight input features plus the target median house value).
+- Let's also suppose that `train_filepaths` contains the list of training filepaths (and you also have `valid_filepaths` and `test_filepaths`).
+- Alternatively, you could use file patterns; for example `train_filepaths=housing/datasets/my_train_*.csv`
+- By default, the `list_files()` function return a dataset that shuffles the filepaths.
+In general, this is a good thing, but you can set `shuffle=False` if you don't want that happens for some reason.
+- Next, you can call the `interleave()` method to read from five files at a time and interleave their lines.
+You can skip the first line of each file - which is the header row - by using the `skip()` method.
+- The `interleave()` method will do the following:
+    - Create a dataset that will pull five filepaths from the `filepath_dataset`
+    - For each one, it will call the function you gave it (a lambda in this example) to create a new dataset (in this case, a `TextLineDataset`).
+    - At this stage, there are seven datasets at all: the filepath dataset, the interleave dataset and the five `TextLineDataset` created internally by the interleave dataset.
+    - When you iterate over the interleave dataset, it will cycle through these five `TextLineDataset`s and reading one line at a time form each of them.
+In other words, it reads one line, moves to the next file, reads one line, repeat.
+This will continue until one dataset is out of item.
+    - Then it will fetch the next five filepaths from the `filepath_dataset` and interleave them the same way, and so on until it runs out of filepaths.
+- For interleaving to work the best, it is preferable to have files of identical lengths; otherwise the ends of all the longer files will not be interleave.
+- By default, `interleave()` method does not use parallelism; it just reads one line at a time from each file, sequentially.
+- If you want it to actually read files in parallel, you can set the `interleave()` method's `num_parallel_calls` argument to the number of threads you want (recall that the `map()` method also has this argument).
+You can even set it to `tf.data.AUTOTUNE` to make TensorFlow choose the number fo threads dynamically based on the number available CPUs.
+- It is possible to pass a list of filepaths to the `TextLineDataset` constructor: it will go through each file in order, line by line.
+- If you also set the `num_parallel_reads` argument to a number greater than one, then the dataset will read that exact number of files in parallel and interleave their lines (without having to call the `interleave()` method).
+However, it will not shuffle the files, nor it will skip the header rows.